Clytus arietis: Physical description

 It reaches 9–18 mm in length.
 It features prominent yellow and black patterns along its head and abdomen, in what is believed to be an evolutionary attempt to mimic wasps and avoid predation.
 It also possesses thin legs and antennae that move in small, quick movements, which supports the wasp-mimicking hypothesis.
 It has relatively short antennae compared to other beetles of the same Family.
 Usually, other longhorn beetles will also have more pointed bodies in comparison.

 See here for a very detailed physical description that can be used for species identification.

 The wasp beetle has very little variation in its markings, and colour varieties are very rare.
 A variety lacking the yellow V shaped elytral mark (var. medioniger Allen) is described by Allen (1959).
 See more information.

 Its larvae are small white grubs that live in deadwood, like old fence posts.

 Geographic range

-The wasp beetle is widespread in England and Wales, and rare in Scotland.
-It has also been spotted throughout Europe, ranging from Portugal to Southwestern Russia and Southern Norway to Southern Italy.
+The wasp beetle has been spotted throughout Europe, ranging from Portugal to Southwestern Russia and Southern Norway to Southern Italy.
+It is widespread in England and Wales, and rare in Scotland.

 Habitat

-The wasp beetle's habitat includes farmlands, woodlands and towns and gardens.
+The wasp beetle's habitat includes farmlands, woodlands, towns and gardens.
 Adults may be seen visiting flowers far from any obviously suitable habitat, such as in flower pots in urban areas.
 For breeding areas, it prefers hedgerow vegetation and well-wooded areas.